iershovnsk/cloudformation-mybb/README.md

 the AWS-generated DNSName of the main (WWW) load balancer and a CNAME record should be defined to point to this name.

+- Prior to the launch of this template into a stack, you will have to create an EC2 KeyPair in the AWS account (for SSH access).

 ## Completion overview

 Layer                  | Scalability | Availability | Security | Monitoring | Automation